Make one person accountable for turning AI into measurable operating improvements.

 - noCustomer-facing agents that touch PII require a dedicated security review before scope.
 We will say no until that exists.

-See Sidekick Solo →What buyers ask before signing.
+What buyers ask before signing.

-Who owns the workflows after the engagement ends?
+Can we keep using the workflows after the engagement ends?

 What happens if we want to leave mid-engagement?